Cole Sprouse says Riverdale will be "more appreciated" in 10 years

 Cole Sprouse believes people will appreciate Riverdale more in 10 years time.

 At one point, Riverdale had a cult following who would never dare miss an episode.
-However, in recent seasons fans have slowly starting to turn on The CW series because of its ridiculous storylines (Archie and Betty have superpowers now?!), plotholes and poor script writing.
+However, in recent seasons fans have slowly starting to drift away from The CW series because of its increasingly ridiculous storylines (Archie and Betty having superpowers?!
+Cheryl saving the town from a meteor?!
+The whole of the last season being set in the '50s?!).

-However, in a new interview with New York Times, Cole said that the memes about his distraught reaction are "not completely accurate".
-In fact, we'll all look back on Riverdale one day and think, 'Wow, this is art.'
+In a 2022 interview with with New York Times that was published before it was confirmed that season 7 would be the final season, Cole said that the memes about his distraught reaction to the season 7 renewal news are "not completely accurate".
+In fact, we'll apparently all look back on Riverdale one day and think, 'Wow, this is art.'
 (Ok, he didn't quite say that…)

 He explained: "I’ve just assumed we’re going to see the finality of our [seven-season] contracts.
 Two, I think the internet assumes — because of how insane our show is — that we’re probably doing a bit worse than we actually are.
 It’s easy to forget that people love the show.
 And I do think it’s going to be much more appreciated in 10 years than it is right now.